seb26/seb26.github.io/post/_posts/2019-02-26-editing-process.md

 ##### Where can we watch the films?

-_My Aaji and I_ and _The Next Cycle_ are considering their festival routes and options over the next 6-12 months, so there won't be any public screenings of these films for a while.
-Look out for an excerpt video or highlights of the visual effects in _TNC_ however.
+_My Aaji and I_ is considering festival routes and options over the next 6-12 months, so there won't be any public screenings for a while.

+_The Next Cycle_ is [available online now on Vimeo](https://vimeo.com/321158374).

-_The Torchlight Collective_ is a concept episode of a web-series.
+_The Torchlight Collective_ is a concept episode of a web-series, but remains offline at this time.
 Episode 2 is under development.